forsmannetje/dice-roller-fe/README.md

 # dice-roller

-This template should help get you started developing with Vue 3 in Vite.
+Dice roller front-end build with Vue 3 and Typescript.
+Project was generated using `npm create vue@latest` (using vite)

 ## Recommended IDE Setup